-The child benefit created by the FSA would pay families with children \$4,200 per child under six years of age, and \$3,000 per child for older children.
-(Our implementation of the child benefit in this study assumes the same benefit per child regardless of the age, namely \$3,400, which is the weighted average of \$4,200 and \$3,000 using the respective durations of the benefit.)
-The two charts in Figure 1 below compare the benchmark CTC (left chart) with the child benefit in the FSA (right chart).
-The three main features of the child benefit, relative to the benchmark CTC are: (1) an increase in the payout per child; (2) no minimum income requirement and phase-in (families with no income who do not file taxes or whose income is too low to owe taxes would still collect the full child benefit); (3) it would be administered by the Social Security Administration, whereas the CTC is administered by the IRS.
+The Child Benefit created by the FSA would pay families with children \$4,200 per child under six years of age, and \$3,000 per child for older children.
+(Our implementation of the Child Benefit in this study assumes the same benefit per child regardless of the age, namely \$3,400, which is the weighted average of \$4,200 and \$3,000 using the respective durations of the benefit.)
+The two charts in Figure 1 below compare the benchmark CTC (left chart) with the Child Benefit of the FSA (right chart).
+The three main features of the Child Benefit, relative to the benchmark CTC, are: (1) an increase in the payout per child; (2) no minimum income requirement and phase-in (families with no income who do not file taxes or whose income is too low to owe taxes would still collect the full Child Benefit); (3) it would be administered by the Social Security Administration, whereas the Internal Revenue Service (IRS) administers the CTC.